Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 1. Review the case for all information regarding the child's relatives and nonrelative extended family members (NREFMs) and particularly those who are interested in caring for the child.

 2. If you are a case-carrying CSW, obtain all of the following information.
-If you are a Dependency Investigator (DI) or an Emergency Response (ER) CSW, contact the case-carrying CSW and the FFEP CSW (If there is one assigned) to obtain the following information:
+If you are a Dependency Investigator (DI) or an Emergency Response (ER) CSW, contact the case-carrying CSW and the FFEP CSW (if there is one assigned) to obtain the following information:

 • All contacts with the child's relatives and NREFMs